chrismbah/strapi-devblog-readme/README.md

 ![Next JS installation](/images/next-install.png "Install Next Js")

+**Note:** Make sure you select the recommended `App Router` for Next JS because thats what we'd be using through out our application

+## Install necessary dependencies
 Add the following dependencies to your frontend Next app: react-hot-toast, react-icons, react-markdown, react-loader-spinner, remark-gfm, rehype-raw,react-syntax-highlighter for use later.

 ```bash